 - NSU Dining Services, operated by Aramark, has overhauled its processes and protocols.
 Numerous Plexiglas® shields have been installed in dining areas, we spaced tables for social distancing, and we have many pre-packaged options available to ensure safety.

-- NSU Tech Services is assuring all students and employees who require remote access have it.
+- NSU Tech Services is ensuring all students and employees who require remote access have it.

 - Academic and student services including advising, counseling and tutoring remain active and available.

 Students enrolled in face-to-face (including with HyFlex options) will be charged the on-campus tuition rate.
 Your professional advisor will work with you to find the right courses for you in the mode of delivery you prefer.
 Email or call your professional advisor directly or email firstname.lastname@example.org